-NYFA recognizes that illness can significantly student's compromise а academic Medical functioning.
-The Voluntary Withdrawal Policy is designed to protect students from the negative consequences illness can have on academic status, future eligibility for federal financial aid, and personal finances, should successful completion of a semester seem unlikely.
+NYFA recognizes that illness can significantly compromise a student's academic functioning.
+The Voluntary Medical Withdrawal Policy is designed to protect students from the negative consequences illness can have on academic status, future eligibility for federal financial aid, and personal finances, should successful completion of a semester seem unlikely.

-Students requesting a V oluntary Medical Withdrawal after the Drop/Add period, rather than earning the grade reflecting their academic performance throughout the semester, will be granted a grade of W in all courses in which the student is enrolled.
+Students requesting a Voluntary Medical Withdrawal after the Drop/Add period, rather than earning the grade reflecting their academic performance throughout the semester, will be granted a grade of W in all courses in which the student is enrolled.